buyayub/monalect/REFACTORING.md

 + [ ] switch to object parameters, so arguments can be order agnostic
 + [ ] I'm going to make goal generation use a seperate query, but in the future mix it in with the other initialization queries.
 In fact, mix all initialization queries into a single one and handle it that way.
 + [ ] ~~use a layout for the header/navbar~~
+	+ this is "impossible" since redwoodjs doesn't seem to provide support for accessing route parameters in layouts instead of pages, which seems silly, but it's insurmountable.
+Best I could do was a header component, which turned out well.
 + [ ] when there's no correct answer for a multiple choice question, select "none of the above"
 + [ ] handle case where there's more choices then there are answers; duplicate answers and ensure they end up correct
 + [ ] organize components, use indexes and curly brace imports.